dmccapes4/rule_the_realm/proposal.md

 The last tile type is the mercenary camp.
 This tile cannot be conquered, but may be passed through freely and players can purchase units from it.

+The center tile is always impassable.

+The 2 player version contains 10 meadows, 9 woods, 9 hills, 2 mercenary camps, 2 orc longhouses, 2 dwarf strongholds
+and 2 elf citadels

 **`units`**

 Units are bought at settlements or mercenary camps and have 4 battle statistics: attack, defense, range and speed.
-Attack and defense represent the number of mod 3 die that a player can roll to determine an attack or defense score for a round of combat against an opposing unit's attack or defense score.
+Attack and defense represent the random range of the attack or defense score for a round of combat against an opposing unit's attack or defense score.

 The three basic units are the archer, swordsman and spearman:
 * archer: attack: 3, defense: 1, range: 2, speed: 1